HIV and Aging: Evaluating Metabolic Deficits and Immune Dysfunction

 Dr. Daniela Frasca

-Dr. Diana Frasca is looking at how inflammation affects the pathways nutrients follow after absorption.
+Dr. Daniela Frasca is looking at how inflammation affects the pathways nutrients follow after absorption.

 Once absorbed, nutrients can follow two primary pathways: aerobic glycolysis in the mitochondria, which provides most of the energy for cellular function, and anaerobic glycolysis in the cytoplasm, which leads to lactate secretion.